 The Government considered the views of a variety of individuals and organisations across England and Wales on the issues surrounding EPCs before deciding on the details of the new regulations which are designed to help the Government meet their obligations set out in the Energy Act 2011 to improve the energy efficiency of property within the privately rented sector.

 The new regulations apply to Non-domestic property, defined by the Energy Act 2011 as any property let on a tenancy, which is not a dwelling.
-All commercial property types from A1 – D2 usage class are in scope of the regulations, with the exception of those excluded from existing Energy Performance Certificate (EPC) regulations.
+All commercial property types from A1 – D2 usage class are in scope of the regulations, with the exception of those exempt from existing Energy Performance Certificate (EPC) regulations.

 The regulations apply to Domestic property, defined in section 42 of the Energy Act 2011 as properties let under an assured tenancy for the purposes of the Housing Act 1998, or a tenancy which is a regulated tenancy for the purposes of the Rent Act 1977.
 There are also however, some exceptions where a domestic property would be exempt from requiring an EPC.

 Confused still?
 Want to know what all this means for your property?

 The best thing to do is to speak with a local energy assessor in your area, they will be able to offer you tailored expert advice and provide you with an EPC if you need one.
 Here’s some useful links, click them and pop in your postcode to find a local expert:

 List of Commercial Energy Assessors > (Hint: Search for EPC Level 4 in the dropdown)

 If you’re in the Midlands and require a commercial EPC, feel free to contact us, we’d be happy to help!

 - Video Slideshows: Convert your property photos into branded videos - January 9, 2018